bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 So there's no one else doing that, so we had to do it.
 I have a couple more slides of bullet points for this, but I'm going to try to skim through them.
 Stratum V2 wasn't designed for decentralized payouts.
-That's actually a problem with minor firmware.
+That's actually a problem with miner firmware.
 One of the other talks earlier, the P2Pool talk, touched on why that's a problem.
 Antpool, Bitmain, and whatnot, and some of the other miner creators just assumed that we would never need Coinbase payouts larger than 500 bytes, a kilobyte maybe.
 That's not enough to run a non-custodial pool fully, because you just can't cram everybody's payout in every block.